Yes You Can Bring Your Crochet Hooks & Scissors on the Plane

 Bottom Line:

-To be absolutely certain a TSA agent will not confiscate your precious tools:
+To be absolutely certain any security officers will not confiscate your crochet supplies when passing security screenings:

 • Print out a copy of the approved items from the respective airline /airport to present to the TSA agent should you ever run into any problems.

-So remember, always check your traveling country’s airport laws and regulations and the airline’s website prior to traveling.
-Some countries may have restrictions on the type of crochet hooks allowed, or even have a ban on them altogether.
+Some countries may have restrictions on the type of crochet hooks allowed compared to the United States, or even have a ban on them altogether.

-Whether flying domestically or internationally, it does have its own set of rules that can change over time and you don’t want to be caught off-guard upon arrival.
+So, whether it’s a domestic flight or you’re flying internationally, it does have its own set of rules that can change over time and you don’t want to be caught off-guard upon arrival.

 If you have any questions about this topic, do get in touch with me by dropping a comment below.
 I am always available to answer any of your questions and provide help whenever I can.